albertodemichelis/squirrel/doc/source/reference/embedding/references_from_c.rst

 .. embedding_references_from_c:

 ========================================================
-Mantaining references to Squirrel values from the C API
+Mantaining references to Quirrel values from the C API
 ========================================================

-Squirrel allows to reference values through the C API; the function sq_getstackobj() gets a handle to a squirrel object(any type).
+Quirrel allows to reference values through the C API; the function sq_getstackobj() gets a handle to a quirrel object(any type).
 The object handle can be used to control the lifetime of an object by adding or removing references to it( see sq_addref() and sq_release()).
 The object can be also re-pushed in the VM stack using sq_pushobject().::